Principal Investigator: Dr. Darren Brenner

 Affiliation: University of Calgary

-The Canadian Partnership for Tomorrow Project (CPTP) is Canada’s largest population cohort study that was developed to explore relationships between lifestyle, genetic, and environmental factors and chronic disease outcomes.
-In this project, we will use data from three sub-cohorts in CPTP (BC Generations Project, Alberta’s Tomorrow Project and Ontario Health Study) to examine the risk factors of young-onset breast cancers in those less than 50 years of age.
-Results generated in this project will improve our understanding of breast cancer risk factors in younger women, leading to improved prevention strategies in young women at elevated risk of breast cancer.
+The Canadian Partnership for Tomorrow’s Health (CanPath) is Canada’s largest population cohort study that was developed to explore relationships between lifestyle, genetic, and environmental factors and chronic disease outcomes.
+In this project, we will use data from two sub-cohorts in CanPath (Alberta’s Tomorrow Project and Ontario’s Health Study) to examine risk factors of young-onset CRC (< 50 years of age).
+Results generated in this project will improve our understanding of CRC risk factors in younger adults, leading to improved prevention strategies for young adults at elevated risk of CRC.